MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/accessibility-guidelines.md

 ## Accessibility features in SharePoint Server

-Many of the accessibility features in SharePoint for Microsoft 365 also apply to SharePoint Server 2016 and SharePoint 2013.
+Many of the accessibility features in SharePoint in Microsoft 365 also apply to SharePoint Server 2016 and SharePoint 2013.
 For more information about these accessibility features, see the following topics:

 - [Keyboard shortcuts](https://support.office.com/article/466e33ee-613b-4f47-96bb-1c20f20b1015)